 Scroll down on that page and read the full text exchange this woman had with a friend on that night, detailing how they had long foreplay but nothing happened, but then it got better.

 One of the texts she sent out reads: I want him, I want him.

 In the end, she also admitted that she didn’t want to accuse him of anything, but that it was the police who made up the charges.

-Both will probably be the most interesting memories of this sort you have.
+Both will probably be the most interesting memories of this sort that you have.

-Based on a book by someone called Daniel Domscheit-Berg who used to work at WikiLeaks and was later kicked off by Assange in person, this absurdly pointless movie with Benedict Cumberbatch titled The Fifth Estate focuses on things of fundamental importance, such as why Assange’s hair is white.
+Based on a book by an individual named Daniel Domscheit-Berg who used to work at WikiLeaks and was later kicked off by Assange in person, this absurdly pointless movie with Benedict Cumberbatch titled The Fifth Estate focuses on things of fundamental importance, such as why Assange’s hair is white.

-Following the release of the book, Daniel Domscheit-Berg also allegedly spent time contacting papers to point out that he didn’t actually say that Assange preferred “women younger than 22”, but that it was “women aged around 22” instead.
+Following the release of his memoir, Daniel Domscheit-Berg also allegedly spent time contacting papers to point out that he didn’t actually say that Assange preferred “women younger than 22”, but that it was “women aged around 22” instead.

 Either way, Assange is basically represented as a narcissist and unpolite bastard obsessed by power, money and sex.